-Global Food Safety Standard has set the benchmark for over 20 years.
-Adopted by over 20k sites in 130 countries, and accepted by70%of the top 10 global retailers,60% of the top 10quick-service restaurants, and 50% of the top 25 manufacturers.
+The Global Food Safety Standard has set the benchmark for over 20 years.
+Adopted by over 20,000 sites in 130 countries, it is accepted by 70% of the top 10 global retailers, 60% of the top 10 quick-service restaurants, and 50% of the top 25 manufacturers.

-Now in its 8th edition, the standard has constantly evolved to protect the consumer.
-It was the first standard to be GFSI benchmarked, as well as introduce food safety culture requirements, define food fraud, and reduce audit burden through additional modules.
+Now in its 8th edition, the standard has continually evolved to protect the consumer.
+It was the first standard to be GFSI benchmarked, introducing food safety culture requirements, defining food fraud, and reducing audit burden through additional modules.

-Developed with input from industry, it provides a framework to manage product safety, integrity, legality and quality, and the operational controls for these criteria in the food and food ingredient manufacturing, processing and packing industry.
+Developed with input from the industry, it provides a framework to manage product safety, integrity, legality, and quality, along with operational controls for these criteria in the food and food ingredient manufacturing, processing, and packing industry.

 What is in the BRC Global Standard Food Safety?

-The Standards focus on: encouraging the development of product safety culture; expanding the requirements for environmental monitoring to reflect the increasing importance of this technique; encouraging sites to further develop systems for security and food defense; adding clarity to the requirements for high-risk, high-care and ambient high-care production risk zones; providing greater clarity for sites manufacturing pet food; and ensuring global applicability and bench-marking to the Global Food Safety Initiative (GFSI).
+The standards focus on several key aspects: encouraging the development of a product safety culture; expanding the requirements for environmental monitoring to reflect the increasing importance of this technique; promoting the further development of systems for security and food defense at sites; adding clarity to the requirements for high-risk, high-care, and ambient high-care production risk zones; offering clearer guidelines for sites manufacturing pet food; and ensuring global applicability and benchmarking to the Global Food Safety Initiative (GFSI)

 BRC Global Standard for Packaging Materials

-The Standard sets out the requirements for the manufacture of packaging materials that are used in the production of, and filling operations for, food, hygiene-sensitive consumer products (including cosmetics), raw materials, and other consumer products.
-The standard is based on a Hazard Analysis and Risk Assessment (HARA) supported by management system elements and requirements for site standards.
+The standard establishes requirements for the manufacturing of packaging materials used in the production and filling operations for food, hygiene-sensitive consumer products (including cosmetics), raw materials, and other consumer products.
+It is built on a Hazard Analysis and Risk Assessment (HARA) framework, supported by management system elements and site standards.

 BRC Global Standard for Storage and Distribution

-The Standard has been developed to cover all activities which may affect the safety, quality and legality of the products stored and distributed, and of additional contracted services provided by storage and distribution companies.
-The standard is based on HACCP principles supported by management system elements and requirements for site and transport standards.
+The standard has been developed to encompass all activities that may impact the safety, quality, and legality of stored and distributed products, as well as additional contracted services provided by storage and distribution companies.
+It is grounded in HACCP principles and is supported by management system elements, along with requirements for site and transport standards.

 Gluten Free Certification Program (GFCP)